appdotnet/api-spec/content/reference/meta/entities.md

 <div class="alert alert-info"><b>Note:</b> <code>pos</code> and <code>len</code> fields are given as UTF-32 code points.
 Many string implementations (in particular, Cocoa's NSString class and Javascript's strings) use UTF-16 or UCS-2 encoding internally, and thus the indices given will not map directly to UTF-16 code points if encoded with surrogate pairs, e.g., emoji characters.</div>

-All of the following examples are about the following post:
+All of the following examples are about the following text:

 > @berg FIRST post on this new site #newsocialnetwork